yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 ## Installation

 Unzip the contents into "%USERPROFILE%\Saved Games\Nightdive Studios\Quake II\" (%USERPROFILE% gets you something like that: "C:\Users\MY_USER_NAME\").
-You should have a "fasterfps" folder in there, alongside the existing "baseq2", with "game_x64.dll" inside.
+You should have a "fasterquake2" folder in there, alongside the existing "baseq2", with "game_x64.dll" inside.

 In your launcher (Steam, Epic, Gog...), open the properties of the game and customize the launch options to add:
 ```
-+set game fasterfps
++set game fasterquake2
 ```

 While at it, you can also add the "-skipmovies" option for a faster start of the game.

-Less convenient alternative than the launch option: start the game, open the console, enter "game fasterfps".
+Less convenient alternative than the launch option: start the game, open the console, enter "game fasterquake2".

 ## Key binding